toddfoster/toddfoster.github.com/books.md

 * Christopher L. Heuertz, _The Sacred Enneagram: Finding Your Unique Path to Spiritual Growth_ (Zondervan: 2017)

 ## January 2019
-* Winnie Varghese, _Church Meets World: Churches Teachings for a Changing World, Vol. 4_ (Morehouse Publishing: 2016)
+* Winnie Varghese, _Church Meets World: Church's Teachings for a Changing World, Vol. 4_ (Morehouse Publishing: 2016)
 * Rob Bell, _Love Wins: A Book About Heaven, Hell, and the Fate of Every Person Who Ever Lived_ (HarperOne: 2011)

 ## December 2018